 Two major stakeholder groups, faculty and students, have been individually and/or collectively assisted toward the accomplishment of learning objectives and program goals through rubric use and application.
-Benefits specific to faculty have included time saved in grading; the dual use of rubrics for both grading and program assessment; the role of rubrics serving to develop and encourage faculty collaboration and unifying faculty through shared goals; the development of greater insight related to the integration of core concepts, course objectives and skills across curriculum; the creation of a shared understanding of desired outcomes and consistency of practice across course sections and departments; increased objectivity, reliability and validity in the measurement of learning across course sections and departments; the encouragement of the alignment of learning goals and measures with the school mission; assistance to faculty in facilitating student placement; the identification of deficits in student knowledge and skills; the identification of deficits in courses and programs; and the usefulness of rubrics in monitoring student progress.
+Benefits specific to faculty have included time saved in grading; the dual use of rubrics for both grading and program assessment; the role of rubrics serving to develop and encourage faculty collaboration and unifying faculty through shared goals; the development of greater insight related to the integration of core concepts, course objectives and skills across curriculum; the creation of a shared understanding of desired outcomes and consistency of practice across course sections and departments; increased objectivity, reliability and validity in the measurement of learning goals and measures with the school mission; assistance to faculty in facilitating student placement; the identification of deficits in student knowledge and skills; the identification of deficits in courses and programs; and the usefulness of rubrics in monitoring student progress.